UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 and the CDC website, along with code to generate plausible ranges for various transition probability parameters.

-The `data/seedDeaths` folder contains code to generate seeding times and probabilities.
+The `data/seedDeaths` folder contains code to generate seeding information.
-This relies on death data we are not able to share publicly.

 ## Setting up design